0ki/ddwrt-nvram-tool/README.md

 </pre>

 <small>
-tl;dr: you brick your device, it's solely your problem
+tl;dr: you brick your device → it's solely your problem

 THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED